Serious Request: Belgium: Music For Life 2008

 This year the Belgian glass house was moved to Ghent.
 National public broadcaster VRT supplemented Radio Brussel's program with continuous digital television.
-DJs Siska Schoeters, Sofie Lemaire and Tomas de Soete of Studio Brussel lived in the house from 19–24 December, raising €3,513,728 for mothers on the run (original slogan: Moeders op de vlucht).
+DJs Siska Schoeters, Sofie Lemaire and Tomas de Soete of Studio Brussel lived in the house from 19 to 24 December, raising €3,513,728 for mothers on the run (original slogan: Moeders op de vlucht).
 As in 2007, the total included contributions by the Flemish and the Belgian federal governments of €300,000 and €1 million respectively.

 In an event called Bed on the Run, DJs Linde Merckpoel and Sam de Bruyn raised €15,000 with a Nokia sponsored handicap hitchhike from the Swedish glass house in Malmö, via the Dutch one in Breda to Ghent, bringing with them a made-up bed.

 Sweden: Musikhjälpen

 Sweden participated for the first time, with a glass house in Malmö.
 The appeal was called Musikhjälpen ("Music Aid"), and the theme was refugees (slogan: 67 miljoner flyktingar behöver din hjälp, meaning 67 million refugees need your help).
 Because of Swedish Christmas celebrations, the appeal began one week earlier.
-The appeal aired 24 hours daily on Sveriges Radio (SR) P3 and Din Gata 100.6 — SVT Play and SVT2 aired the appeal on a time-permitting basis.
+The appeal aired 24 hours daily on Sveriges Radio (SR) P3 and Din Gata 100.6—SVT Play and SVT2 aired the appeal on a time-permitting basis.
 Hosts were Kitty Jutbring, Henrik Torehammar and Ehsan Noroozi.
 Guests during the six-day marathon included rap artist Timbuktu, Danish actor Mads Mikkelsen and the Swedish national ice-hockey team.
 In its first year the appeal raised a total of 3,016,247 Swedish kronor, or €277,778.